Transportation and storage statistics - NACE Rev. 2

 Main statistical findings

-There were more than 1.1 million enterprises in the EU-28’s transportation and storage services sector in 2013, equivalent to 5.0 % of the non-financial business economy (Sections B to J and L to N and Division 95) enterprise population.
-These enterprises employed 10.5 million persons and recorded value added of EUR 499.5 billion, which represented 7.9 % of those working in the non-financial business economy and 8 % of the wealth generated in the non-financial business economy.
+There were more than 1.1 million enterprises in the EU-28’s transportation and storage services sector in 2014, equivalent to 4.9 % of the non-financial business economy (Sections B to J and L to N and Division 95) enterprise population. employed 10.5 million persons and recorded value added of EUR 515.3 billion, which represented 7.7 % of those working in the non-financial business economy and 7.8 % of the wealth generated in the non-financial business economy.
 The relatively low share of transportation and storage services in the non-financial business economy enterprise population indicates that the average size of enterprises in the transportation and storage services sector (in value added or employment terms) was above average; indeed, this sector includes some activities which are dominated by very large enterprises, for example, postal services, air and rail transport services.

-In value added terms, the largest subsector (at the division level) in the EU-28’s transportation and storage services sector was that of land transport and transport via pipelines (Division 49), which accounted for more than two fifths (42.6 %) of sectorial value added in 2013, followed by warehousing and transport support activities (Division 52) which had a share of more than one third (35.5 %).
-Postal and courier activities (Division 53) was the only other subsector to record a double-digit share of sectorial value added (11.6 %), while air and water transport (Divisions 50 and 51) were the smallest subsectors with 5.6 % and 4.6 % shares respectively.
+In value added terms, the largest subsector (at the division level) in the EU-28’s transportation and storage services sector was that of land transport and transport via pipelines (Division 49), which accounted for more than two fifths (42.5 %) of sectoral value added in 2014, followed by warehousing and transport support activities (Division 52) which had a share of more than one third (35.4 %).
+Postal and courier activities (Division 53) was the only other subsector to record a double-digit share of sectoral value added (11.5 %), while air transport (Division 50) was the smallest subsector with 6.1 % share.

-The land transport and transport via pipelines subsector had a notably larger share of employment (than value added), as it employed more than half (52.4 %) of the EU-28’s transportation and storage services sector’s workforce in 2013, while the warehousing and support activities subsector also accounted for a larger share of the sectorial employment (25.1 %).
-The three other subsectors accounted for smaller shares of the transportation and storage services sector’s workforce, most notably the water transport subsector (2.0 %).
+The land transport and transport via pipelines subsector had a notably larger share of employment (than value added), as it employed more than half (51.5 %) of the EU-28’s transportation and storage services sector’s workforce in 2014, while the warehousing and support activities subsector also accounted for a larger share of the sectoral employment (25.7 %).
+The two other subsectors accounted for smaller shares of the transportation and storage services sector’s workforce, most notably the air transport subsector (3.5 %).

-Average personnel costs rose as high as EUR 68.9 thousand per employee in 2013 for the EU-28’s air transport subsector, more than double the non-financial business economy average (EUR 32.7 thousand per employee).
-As for apparent labour productivity, substantially lower average personnel costs were recorded for land transport and transport via pipelines (EUR 29.4 thousand per employee) and for postal and courier activities (EUR 28.6 thousand per employee), and as such both of these subsectors had average personnel costs that were below the non-financial business economy average (EUR 32.7 thousand per employee).
+Average personnel costs rose as high as EUR 64.3 thousand per employee in 2014 for the EU-28’s air transport subsector, almost double the non-financial business economy average (EUR 33.3 thousand per employee).
+As for apparent labour productivity, substantially lower average personnel costs were recorded for land transport and transport via pipelines (EUR 29.9 thousand per employee) and for postal and courier activities (EUR 29.7 thousand per employee), and as such both of these subsectors had average personnel costs that were below the non-financial business economy average.

-As a consequence of its very high apparent labour productivity, the EU-28’s water transport subsector recorded the highest wage-adjusted labour productivity ratio among the five transportation and storage services subsectors in 2013, with apparent labour productivity equivalent to 200.0 % of average personnel costs.
-Warehousing and support activities was the only other transportation and storage services subsector to record a wage-adjusted labour productivity ratio (181.0 %) above the non-financial business economy average (143.1 %).
-The extremely high average personnel costs recorded within the air transport subsector resulted in one of the lowest wage-adjusted labour productivity ratio (116.0 %) among the five subsectors, slightly higher than for postal and courier activities (112.0 %).
+The EU-28’s water transport subsector recorded the highest wage-adjusted labour productivity ratio among the five transportation and storage services subsectors in 2014, with apparent labour productivity equivalent to 210.0 % of average personnel costs.
+Warehousing and support activities was the only other transportation and storage services subsector to record a wage-adjusted labour productivity ratio (180.0 %) above the non-financial business economy average (145.6 %).
+The extremely high average personnel costs recorded within the air transport subsector resulted in one of the lowest wage-adjusted labour productivity ratio (133.0 %) among the five subsectors, slightly higher than for postal and courier activities (111.0 %).

-The air transport subsector also recorded the lowest gross operating rate among the five NACE divisions within the EU-28’s transportation and storage services sector, as the gross operating surplus represented just 3.0 % of the turnover in 2013.
-Postal and courier activities recorded a gross operating rate (7.2 %) that was almost in line with the non-financial business economy average (9.5 %).
-The gross operating rates for two other subsectors were above the non-financial business economy average, reaching 17.0 % for warehousing and support activities for transportation and 14.1 % for land transport and transport via pipelines.
+The air transport subsector also recorded the lowest gross operating rate among the five NACE divisions within the EU-28’s transportation and storage services sector, as the gross operating surplus represented just 5.4 % of the turnover in 2014.
+Postal and courier activities recorded a gross operating rate (6.8 %) that was almost in line with the non-financial business economy average (10.1 %).
+The gross operating rates for two other subsectors were above the non-financial business economy average, reaching 16.6 % for warehousing and support activities for transportation and 15.1 %for land transport and transport via pipelines.

-The Baltic Member States were particularly specialised in the transportation and storage services sector in value added terms, as Latvia (15.5 %, 7.7 %) and Lithuania (9.2 %) generated far greater shares of their non-financial business economy value added in this sector in 2013 than did any other EU Member State.
-The least specialised Member States were Luxembourg, Germany, Czech Republic and Sweden where the transportation and storage services sector accounted for less than 7.0 % of non-financial business economy value added.
+The Baltic Member States were particularly specialised in the transportation and storage services sector in value added terms, as Latvia (15.7 %, 7.6 %) and Lithuania (8.9 %) generated far greater shares of their non-financial business economy value added in this sector in 2014 than did any other EU Member State.
+The least specialised Member States were Czech Republic, Germany, Ireland, Luxembourg, and Sweden where the transportation and storage services sector accounted for less than 7.0 % of non-financial business economy value added.

-A majority of EU Member States had a lower wage-adjusted labour productivity ratio for the transportation and storage services sector than they had for the non-financial business economy as a whole, most notably Luxembourg where the 126.4 % ratio for this sector was 36.2 percentage points below the Luxembourgish non-financial business economy average.
-At the other end of the scale, Estonia recorded a wage-adjusted labour productivity ratio of 212.4 % for transportation and storage services which was the highest among the EU Member States and was 37.3 percentage points above the Estonian non-financial business economy average.
+An equal number of EU Member States had a higher or lower wage-adjusted labour productivity ratio for the transportation and storage services sector than they had for the non-financial business economy as a whole, most notably Sweden where the 110.0 % ratio for this sector was 17.1 percentage points under the Swedish non-financial business economy average.
+At the other end of the scale, Latvia recorded a wage-adjusted labour productivity ratio of 197.1 % for transportation and storage services which was the highest among the EU Member States and was 12.8 percentage points above the Latvian non-financial business economy average.

 Size class analysis

-The enterprise size structure of the EU-28’s transportation and storage services sector would appear to be dominated by large enterprises (employing 250 or more persons) — just over half (54.5 %) of the value added in 2013 was generated by some 3 400 large enterprises and these employed 47.6 % of the workforce.
-As for the non-financial business economy as a whole, the apparent labour productivity of large enterprises in the EU-28’s transportation and storage services sector (EUR 54.3 thousand per person employed in 2013) was greater than for any of the other size classes shown in Table 5.
+The enterprise size structure of the EU-28’s transportation and storage services sector would appear to be dominated by large enterprises (employing 250 or more persons) — just under half (54.4 %) of the value added in 2014 was generated by some 3 400 large enterprises and these employed 47.3 % of the workforce.
+As for the non-financial business economy as a whole, the apparent labour productivity of large enterprises in the EU-28’s transportation and storage services sector (EUR 56.5 thousand per person employed in 2014) was greater than for any of the other size classes shown in Table 5.

-Among the EU Member States, the relative importance of large enterprises was greatest in France and the United Kingdom, where these enterprises accounted for close to two thirds of sectorial value added in 2013; this was also the case in Switzerland.
-In four other EU Member States, large enterprises generated at least half of the value added in the transportation and storage services sector.
-Medium-sized enterprises (employing 50 to 249 persons) generated one third (31.8 %) of sectorial value added in Luxembourg, by far the highest share for this size class.
-Micro and small enterprises generated more than 50 % of sectorial value added in Greece, Spain and Slovenia; the highest share of micro enterprises in sectorial value added was observed in Greece where micro enterprises alone generated more than 69 % of sectorial value added.
+Among the EU Member States, the relative importance of large enterprises was greatest in the United Kingdom, where these enterprises accounted for close to two thirds of sectoral value added in 2014.
+In five other EU Member States, large enterprises generated at least half of the value added in the transportation and storage services sector.
+Medium-sized enterprises (employing 50 to 249 persons) generated almost one third (29.2 %) of sectoral value added in Luxembourg followed by Estonia with 25 % of sectoral value added.
+Micro and small enterprises generated more than 50 % of sectoral value added in Greece, Spain and Slovenia; the highest share of micro enterprises in sectoral value added was observed in Greece where micro enterprises alone generated more than 70 % of sectoral value added.

 The relative importance of the transportation and storage services sector can be analysed by comparing the employment of this sector with the non-financial business economy workforce.
-Among the 193 NUTS level 2 regions for which data are available in 2013, the median share of the transportation and storage services sector in the non-financial business economy workforce was 7.3 %.
+Among the 201 NUTS level 2 regions for which data are available in 2014, the median share of the transportation and storage services sector in the non-financial business economy workforce was 7.5 %.
 Employment within the transportation and storage services sector was very widespread, with very few regions being particularly unspecialised in this activity.
-By contrast, a small number of regions were quite strongly specialised, notably the capital city regions of Slovakia (Bratislavský kraj), United Kingdom (Outer London), France (Île de France), Italy (Liguria), Latvia and Lithuania — the two latter being just one region at NUTS level 2 per country.
+By contrast, a small number of regions were quite strongly specialised, notably the capital city regions of United Kingdom (Outer London), Belgium (Bruxelles-Capitale), France (Île de France), Denmark (Hovedstaden), Latvia and Lithuania — the two latter being just one region at NUTS level 2 per country.
 In each of these regions, transportation and storage services accounted for 12.0 % or more of non-financial business economy employment.
-Several other capital city regions recorded relatively high employment shares for transportation and storage services, including Dytiki Makedonia in Greece (11.6 %, 7th highest), Helsinki in Finland (10.2 %, 17th) and Estonia (9.6 %, 23rd).
+Several other capital city regions recorded relatively high employment shares for transportation and storage services, including Lazio in Italy, (11.8 %, 10th highest), Helsinki in Finland (11.5 %, 12th) and Slovakia (11.4 %, 14th).
 The transportation and storage services sector accounted for less than 4.0 % of non-financial business economy employment in the Portuguese region Norte.
 The lowest share for any capital city region (among those for which data are available) was 3.1 % for Inner London in the United Kingdom.

 Data sources and availability